-Name of SAFEs Common Stock Entities affiliated with Golden Seeds Cognition Therapeutics, LLC (1) \$3,092,383 322,122 Entities affiliated with BIOS Memory SPV I, LP (2) \$2,000,000 208,332
+Name Amount of SAFEs Shares of Common Stock Entities affiliated with Golden Seeds Cognition Therapeutics, LLC (1) \$3,092,383 322,122 Entities affiliated with BIOS Memory SPV I, LP (2) \$2,000,000 208,332

-- (1) Golden Seeds Cognition Therapeutics, LLC is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of September 30, 2021.
-Ms. Wallace, one of our directors, is the Co-Chief Executive Officer and Managing Partner of Golden Seeds, LLC and Golden Seeds Funds. - (2) BIOS Memory SPV I, LP is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of September 30, 2021.
+- (1) Golden Seeds Cognition Therapeutics, LLC is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of August 31, 2021.
+Ms. Wallace, one of our directors, is the Co-Chief Executive Officer and Managing Partner of Golden Seeds, LLC and Golden Seeds Funds. - (2) BIOS Memory SPV I, LP is a beneficial owner of more than 5% of our common stock or shares of common stock issuable upon the exercise of stock options or warrants that are exercisable within 60 days of August 31, 2021.
 Dr. Fletcher, one of our directors, is the Managing Partner of Bios Partners, LP and founded Bios Research, LLC.